jallen2034/cbc-take-home/README.md

 - `helpers/`: Helper functions for data processing, such as buildJobHierarchyTree and calculateTotalCost.
 - `tests/`: Jest unit test files organized similarly to the main files they test, ensuring modular and targeted testing.

-The app should now be running, navigate to [`http://localhost:3000/`](http://localhost:3000/) in your browser to explore its UI.

 ### Getting started

 #### 1. Clone the repository to your local machine: